jhoots40/Galaga/README.md

 #March 18th, 2023

 ##Progress Update
 There have been a lot of new features added to the program over the past couple of days.
 The biggest addition has been the completion of the home screen state.
 It now scrolls up with the galaga logo and the options to select single or double player which have not been implemented yet.
 Once you click space on the keyboard you enter the playing state and have a PC you can move around and fire bullets with.
 Moving the PC and other things were something that I had done before so the work was pretty easy.
 But I learned a lot about the next topic which I will cover.

 ##Callback Functions
 I had heard of these at school but had never written a program which needed to use them.
-Basically it allows you to pass a function as a parameter. and in the function that you pass the function pointer in to calls the function.
-I needed to learn about them to create a callback function for when audio ends.
+Basically it allows you to pass a function as a parameter and in the function that you pass the function pointer in to calls the function.
+I needed to learn about them to create a
+callback function for when audio ends.
 My plan was to change from a "ReadyState", which plays between levels and gives you information about the next one.
 Not sure if I should make a ReadyState class, or if I should hard code the ready state into each individual level.

 ##Plans for Next Time
 Currently the plan is to start to create some sort of abstraction for levels.
 I have already used the singleton method so it might be good for me, to try something else.
 So the plan will be to research how I could abstract levels and then try to implement that abstraction into the PlayState, singleton.
 This will also involve figuring out how I want to implement the inbetween state of all of the level.
 Should be a fun day of refactoring.

+#March 22nd, 20223

+##Progress Update
+Currently I have been working on getting the enemies to move the way that I want them too.
+As of right now I am developing a state machine that the enemies use.
+Each of the enemies has its own state machine that allows them to change their state.
+The two states that I have implemented is the idle state and the death state.
+The idle state keeps the enemies in position and then